Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/news/2022_06_lab_logo.md

   columns: "1"

 ---
-The official Wilson Pregnancy Lab logo is here!
+The Wilson lab has officially opened at McMaster Univesrity in the Department of Obstetrics and Gynecology.
+To kick off the lab, the official Wilson Pregnancy Lab logo is here!